rmzetti/hover-exec/README.md

 ---
 ## Basic hover-exec

 Hovering over code block start or end lines, which start with a triple backtick, or lines which start with a single backtick and include an end backtick, will trigger a hover message with an *exec* command in the bottom line.
-Clicking the command link on the bottom line of the hover message (or using the shortcut `Alt+/` or `Opt+/` with the cursor anywhere in the code block) will execute the code in the code block, and produce output.
+Clicking the command link on the bottom line of the hover message will execute the code in the code block, and produce output.

+If the cursor is inside a code block, the code can be quickly executed using the shortcut `Alt+/` or `Opt+/`.

 ---
 ## Javascript scripts